squarerootof9/UbuntuSetup/README.md

 16) Full Applications and System Update(s)
 17) Operating System Upgrade

+Backports PPA Repository
+18) Add Repository
+19) Remove Repository

-18) Exit
+20) Exit

-Please select an option [1-18]:
+Please select an option [1-20]:
 ```

-Each option walks you through the selected action.
 You can run the script multiple times to change or add components.

 ---